nspcc-dev/neofs-http-gw/README.md

-You can always upload files to public containers (open for anyone to put objects into), but for restricted containers you need to explicitly allow PUT operations for request signed with your HTTP Protocol Gateway keys.
+You can always upload files to public containers (open for anyone to put objects into), but for restricted containers you need to explicitly allow PUT operations for request signed with your HTTP Gateway keys.

 If your don't want to manage gateway's secret keys and adjust eACL rules when gateway configuration changes (new gate, key rotation, etc) or you plan to use